bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Start the tool, go into "4 - Manage existing diskless images", then "5 - Manage livenet images".

-The next menu allows you to mount, unmount, and resize image.
+The next menu allows you to mount, unmount, or resize image.

 Mount first the image using the tool.
 Images are mouted by default in /var/tmp/diskless/workdir/space_image/mnt.